JaneliaSciComp/NIDAQ.jl/README.md

 ```

 A bit simpler in this case though is to use another high-level function
-which returns just the String Array:
+which returns just the string Array:

 ```
 julia> analog_input_channels("Dev1")
-8-element Array{ASCIIString,1}:
+8-element Array{String,1}:
  "Dev1/ai0"
  "Dev1/ai1"
  "Dev1/ai2"